GregRos/career.gregros.dev/vault/Places/P_Eternitech/Eternitech.md

 ---
 type: Place
 periods:
-  - 2017-2019
+  - 2016-2017
 position: Full-stack Developer
 ---
-Eternitech was a software shop that wrote and maintained software for various clients.
+Eternitech was a custom software developer (“software shop”) that specialized in web applications.
 I worked as a full-stack developer.

 # Frontend
 ## Single-page Applications
 Developed single-page applications for clients in various industries, such as tourism and commerce, usually from scratch.